eedugon/eck-logs-and-metrics/README.md

 ```

 The previous command will deploy the following:
-- RBAC roles for filebeat and metricbeat service accounts on monitoring namespace
+- Role bindings for filebeat and metricbeat service accounts on monitoring namespace
 - `logs-and-metrics` Elasticsearch Cluster
 - `logs-and-metrics` Kibana instance.
 - `filebeat`